 The bunless Slow-Roasted Ham, Swiss & Egg Breakfast Sandwich was too dry for my tastes.

 The almonds and string cheese were overkill.
-I’m not sure why I ordered them other than the cheap thrill of feeling like I’d ordered every possible low carb item in Starbucks.
+I’m not sure why I ordered them other than the cheap thrill of feeling like I’d ordered every possible low carb food in Starbucks.

 What you can order

 You can order all of Starbucks breakfast sandwiches without the bun.
-They’ll warm them for you, then serve them on a plate if you’re eating in the coffee shop.
+They’ll warm them for you, then serve them on a plate if you’re eating there.
 If you’re taking your bunless breakfast sandwich to go, they’ll slide each one into a little paper bag.

 Theoretically, you could also order any of their pre-made sandwiches and toss the bread, but I didn’t try that.